Panama adventures: Trip report (hammock and sailboat avail)

 Ahh, relaxation at best

-And so that’s a perfect summary and concise trip report of my Panamanian adventures!
-Hope you enjoyed it and “Like” me on Facebook and Follow me on Twitter for updates and more fun travel tales!
+And so that’s a perfect summary and concise trip report of my Panama adventures!
+Hope you enjoyed it and “Like” me on Facebook and Follow me on Twitter for updates and more fun travel tales 🙂

 Have you been to Panama?
 Which towns did you visit?
 What did you do?